julian-weinert/UIAlertView-blocks/README.md

 ***Category on UIAlertView that implements block support***

-This class adds block support for `UIAlertView` which you can use along with the `UIAlertViewDelegate` protocol.
+This category adds block support for `UIAlertView` which you can use along with the `UIAlertViewDelegate` protocol.

 ##Example usage
 ``` objective-c